-- 4.2(a) The Neighbourhood Area shall be generally located as shown on Figure 10: Land Use Concept. - 4.2(b) The Neighbourhood Area shall consist of predominantly residential uses with limited and compatible non-residential uses. - 4.2(c) The Neighbourhood Area shall accommodate a diversity of housing types that are integrated throughout the plan area to promote an inclusive community. - 4.2(d) A minimum of 40% of housing within the Plan Area shall be a housing type other than single-detached housing. - 4.2(e) Multi-dwelling residential development within the Neighbourhood Area should be: - located adjacent to or in proximity to major roadways, future transit service, open space systems, and the pathway network. - ii. located within the Neighbourhood Hub
+- 4.2(a) The Neighbourhood Area within Community A shall be generally located as shown on Figure 11: Land Use Concept. - 4.2(b) The Neighbourhood Area within Community A shall consist of predominantly residential uses with limited and compatible nonresidential uses located in the Neighbourhood Hub. - 4.2(c) The Neighbourhood Area shall accommodate a diversity of housing types that are integrated throughout the plan area to promote an inclusive community. - 4.2(d) A minimum of 40% of housing within the ASP area shall be a housing type other than single-detached housing. - 4.2(e) Multi-dwelling residential development within within Community A should be: - i. located adjacent to or in proximity to major roadways, future transit service, open space systems, and the pathway network - ii. located within the Neighbourhood Hub